 It only takes a few balmy days of early summer to get our minds set on the smell of charcoal and the sound of sizzling burger patties.
-The backyard BBQ is right up there with the 4th of July as a cherished ritual of American summertime (and indeed, the two often mix to delicious result).
+The backyard barbecue is right up there with the 4th of July as a cherished ritual of American summertime (and indeed, the two often mix for delicious results).

 But if you're going to go to the trouble of hosting your friends and neighbors and making the lawn presentable with a fresh mow, you want to make sure your backyard BBQ is the best it can be.
 From the proper sides to the ideal seating arrangement, here are some thoughts on pulling it off.

 Firstly, you'll have to expect that people will show up hungry.
 Which is a good thing—otherwise your backyard BBQ would be a bust from the start.
 While big appetites are to be encouraged, you don't want to wind up with hangry behavior.
 Stave off hunger pangs brought on by the smell of a charcoal grill by having a few small dishes set out for snacking as soon as the guests arrive.
 These initial dishes don't have to be a major production: it can be as simple as laying out a few bowls of potato chips and pretzels.